< Back

 The Safe Landing Project (Extension)

-In 2022 the Program was funded for a further four years, and now extends into the city's South-East.
+In 2022, the project was extended for a further four years with funding from the Commonwealth Government, and now extends into the city's South-East.
 NCLC is working closely with our partners at South-East Monash Legal Service to ensure we reach people in need across a larger area of Metropolitan Melbourne.

 Working collaboratively with family violence services, police and courts, the Safe Landing Project (Extension) provides wrap-around, culturally sensitive, and appropriate family violence and migration legal services to streamline safety pathways for highly vulnerable women and children.
 Eligible clients include women on partner visas, and women on other forms of temporary visas such as student or visitor visas.